shannonjen/sinatra_crud_tutorial/README.md

 $ rake db:migrate
 ```

 Because this is our first migration, the db/schema.rb file is generated.
-The db/schema.rb should not be altered.
+This file should not be touched.
 This file represents the up to date structure of your database and is maintained by Active Record.
 You can read more about Active Record migrations <a href="http://guides.rubyonrails.org/active_record_migrations.html">here</a>.

 4.)
 Add a models.rb file to the project folder and require this file into the main application file, app.rb.
-In the models.rb file, create the Post class that inherits from Active Record.
+In the models.rb file, create the Post class (model) that inherits from Active Record.

 ```ruby
 #app.rb